 PS, This style looks good on you.

 Ivy choked back a sob and then wiped her eyes.
 Despite her tears, she couldn't stop smiling.
-Silly, considerate Durant, she thought to herself.
+Silly, considerate old bear, she thought to herself.
 You have just gained a friend for life!

 With the exception of Jiro Brannon, the entire crew of the Blue Horizon was lined up across the cargo bay opening at the top of the loading ramp.
 Trucks from Cassini Distributing were due to arrive with crates of food supplies at any moment, and the anxious crew was ready to move freight into the blue vessel.